 Types of Injuries for Which You May Seek Compensation After a Head-on Collision

-Head-on accidents often lead to serious injuries.
-This is especially true when both your car and another vehicle were driving at top speeds in opposing directions.
+Head-on accidents often lead to severe injuries.
+This is especially true when both your car and another vehicle are driving at top speeds in opposing directions.

 Here are some examples of serious injuries that can be caused by another's negligence in a head-on collision: